 The Bachelor of Fine Arts degree is offered in the areas of Art (Department of Art), Dance (The Conservatory of Theatre and Dance) and Theatre (The Conservatory of Theatre and Dance).
-Music Performance is offered under the Bachelor of Music degree (Department of Music) p.
-129. The areas from which majors must be chosen are:
+Music Performance is offered under the Bachelor of Music degree (Department of Music) page 127.

+The areas from which majors must be chosen are:

-Art Dance Theatre
+Dance Theatre